Intel 8087

-The Intel 8087, announced in 1980, was the first x87 floating-point coprocessor for the 8086 line of microprocessors.

-The purpose of the 8087 was to speed up computations for floating-point arithmetic, such as addition, subtraction, multiplication, division, and square root.
-It also computed transcendental functions such as exponential, logarithmic or trigonometric calculations, and besides floating-point it could also operate on large binary and decimal integers.
+The Intel 8087, announced in 1983, was the first floating-point coprocessor for the 8086 line of microprocessors.
+The purpose of the chip was to speed up floating-point arithmetic operations, such as addition, subtraction, multiplication, division, and square root.
+It also computes transcendental functions such as exponential, logarithmic or trigonometric calculations.
 The performance enhancements were from approximately 20% to over 500%, depending on the specific application.
 The 8087 could perform about 50,000 FLOPS using around 2.4 watts.
-Only arithmetic operations benefited from installation of an 8087; computers used only with such applications as word processing, for example, would not benefit from the extra expense (around $150 in 1992) and power consumption of an 8087.

-The 8087 was an advanced IC for its time, pushing the limits of manufacturing technology of the period.
-Initial yields were extremely low.
+The 8087 was an advanced integrated circuit, pushing the limits of manufacturing technology of the period.
+Basic operations on the 8087 such as addition and subtraction can take over 100 machine cycles to execute and some instructions exceed 1000 cycles.
+The chip lacks a hardware multiplier and implements calculations using the CORDIC algorithm.

-The sales of the 8087 received a significant boost when IBM included a coprocessor socket on the IBM PC motherboard.
-Due to a shortage of chips, IBM did not actually offer the 8087 as an option for the PC until it had been on the market for six months.
+Sales of the 8087 received a significant boost when a coprocessor socket was included on the 1981 IBM PC motherboard.
 Development of the 8087 led to the IEEE 754-1985 standard for floating-point arithmetic.
-There were later x87 coprocessors for the 80186 (not used in PC-compatibles), 80286, 80386, and 80386SX processors.
-Starting with the 80486, the later Intel x86 processors did not use a separate floating-point coprocessor; floating-point functions were provided integrated with the processor.
+The available speed version were 4.77 (5), 8, and 10 MHz.
+There were later x87 coprocessors for the 80186, 80286, 80386, and 80386SX processors.
+Starting with the 80486DX, Intel x86 processors featured integrated floating-point coprocessors; floating-point functions were integrated with the processor.
+Intel 486SX processors have a disabled or absent floating-point unit but allow for a separate 80487.

-Internally, the chip lacked a hardware multiplier and implemented calculations using the CORDIC algorithm.